HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 #### File: `ex6-totalCost.js`

-> In this exercise you need to complete both a _function-under-test_ as well as three separate unit test functions to test the correctness of the function-under-test.
+> In this exercise you need to complete both a _function-under-test_ as well as two separate unit test functions to test the correctness of the function-under-test.

 You want to buy a couple of things from the supermarket to prepare for a party.
 After scanning all the items the cashier wants to give you the total price, but the machine is broken!
 Let's write her a _function_ that does it for her instead!